carmenbianca/report-liferay/plan.md

 kept short in the interest of being to-the-point.
 For more details, see chapter
 \ref{project-activities}.

+## Chronological planning

-Chronological planning (MM-DD, year is implicitly 2020):
+The format is MM-DD.
+The year is implicitly 2020.

 - 02-03 --- Begin internship.